Shotgun House

 The Shotgun House at 2520 Second Street is many things—an authentic piece of Ocean Park’s history, a LEED Gold example of adaptive reuse, and the hub of the Conservancy’s newest events and programs, designed to deliver a shared experience of place and to activate our little house as a local cultural commons.

-The Shotgun House will be open for free, in-person tours on Saturday October 26 and Sunday October 27 from noon to 2 p.m.
+The Shotgun House will be open for free, in-person tours on the second Saturday and Sunday of the month.

-The Conservancy is excited to present two new tour experience, leaving from the Shotgun House the second Saturday and Sunday of each month!
+The Conservancy is excited to present two new tour experiences, leaving from the Shotgun House the second Saturday and Sunday of each month!

 Far more than a history lesson, the MAIN STREET WALK focuses on the vibrant hub of our local Ocean Park neighborhood, upon which its histories are written.
 Upcoming walks leave from the Shotgun House the second Saturday of the month at 10:30.
-Space is still available on the 11/9 and 12/14 walks.
 The event is free but please RSVP by clicking HERE.

 AND

 The Conservancy’s THIRD STREET WALK reveals the architectural and historical highlights and evolution of Santa Monica’s very first historic district, established in 1990.
 The neighborhood contains 27 original bungalows built between 1903 and 1915, as well as four structures from the late 1800s.
 Upcoming walks leave from the Shotgun House the second Sunday of the month at noon.
-Space is still available on the 10/27, 11/10 and 12/15 walks.
 This event is also free, and also requires and RSVP HERE.

 More About the Shotgun House